runprism/alto/README.md

-# nomad
+# Nomad
-Seamless cloud execution for your projects.
+OSS tool to easily run any code on the cloud (EC2 instances, clusters, etc.)